bitovi/academy/src/react/9-controlled-vs-uncontrolled.md

 ReactDOM.render(<SmartParentComponent />, document.getElementById('root'));
 ```

 @codepen react

-Above we've defined 2 component, `SmartParentComponent` and `SearchBar`.
+Above we've defined 2 components, `SmartParentComponent` and `SearchBar`.
 The `SearchBar` component accepts two props, one for the value of the input, and another for updating the value of the input.
-Notice that there is no state here, this is a dumb, stateless component.
+Notice that there is no state here.
+This is a stateless (ie. controlled) component.

 The `SmartParentComponent` does have state however, it is keeping track of the input value and how to set the input value.
-These are then passed down into the dumb `SearchBar` component, and used to control it.
+These are then passed down into the `SearchBar` component, and used to control it.

 This is another very common pattern.
-The idea is that we have a very simple, lightweight `SearchBar` component, which has no concept of state, instead it is entirely controlled by props passed down from a smart, stateful parent.
+The idea is that we have a very simple, lightweight `SearchBar` component, which has no concept of state.
+Instead it is entirely controlled by props passed down from a smart, stateful parent.

 ## Exercise